oapostrophe/oapostrophe.github.io/_posts/2021-07-04-ccpa-study.md

 *One of the mock CCPA banners displayed on our site (location and design varied).*

 The results show that almost all of the design elements we saw companies implement significantly reduced how many users opted out of having their personal information sold.
 Unsurprisingly, when "Do Not Sell My Personal Information" was placed as a small link at the bottom of the website instead of shown in a banner, users were significantly less likely to interact with it (p < 0.001).
 While 14% of Google Ads users used our opt out when it was displayed in a banner, **just 1% of users from Google Ads clicked our link at the bottom of the page to opt out.**  Mechanical Turk opt out similarly decreased from 19.3% to 8.6%, and users shown a banner were 16.6% more likely to be aware they had an option to opt out from information sale on the page.
-Dark Patterns and changing the opt out to an indirect mechanism also significantly decreased how many users opted out.
-The only exception was that highlighting the "accept" button made users no less likely to decline information sales.
+Furthermore, all but one Dark Pattern and every inconvenience factor we studied significantly decreased users' rate of opting out.

 ## The Road Ahead